 Records Management at YSU

-B. Archive the Records
+Archiving the Records

-If the retention schedule instructions indicate that the records you are evaluating may qualify for transfer to the University Archives, you should contact Brian Brennan (x3788),email@example.com for help with evaluating this type of record.
-He can help you complete the Certificate of Records Transfer Form and arrange for the records to be picked up from your office.
+If the retention schedule instructions indicate that the records being evaluated qualify for transfer to the University Archives, contact 330-941-3487 or firstname.lastname@example.org for assistance.
+Archives staff can assist you in completing the Certificate of Records Transfer Form and arranging the records transfer to the University Archives at Maag Library.